 Talking Trends with Kerry Rowe of Kerry Rowe Design LLCKristin Crane

-At Design Pool, it is essential to stay on top of industry trends.
-Design Pool founder Kristen Dettoni recently sat down with Kerry Rowe of Kerry Rowe Design and creator of Box See Studio to talk trends in color, materials and finish (CMF).
+At Design Pool, we know how important it is to stay on top of industry trends.
+With that in mind, we’re launching a new blog series Talking Trends to give us an excuse to talk to talented artists and designers about what they’re seeing.
+We’re kicking things off with a conversation with Kerry Rowe of Kerry Rowe Design and creator of Box See Studio to talk trends in color, materials, and finish design (CMF).

-Kerry is an expert in the field CMF with over 20 years of experience working with clients such as AIS, Ghent, Camira Fabrics and Flying Pig Coatings.
+Kerry is an expert in the field of CMF.
+She has over 20 years of experience working with clients such as AIS, Ghent, Camira Fabrics, and Flying Pig Coatings.

 According to Kerry, when it comes to fabrics, texture reigns supreme.
-Created using many different techniques, a fabric that feels and looks textured is being used to make a statement, especially when mixed with other materials.
-As designers have moved away from felt, they have instead been using textured yarns in a more simple structure, or unique weave effects that create a visual texture when woven.
+Fabrics created using many different techniques, that feel and look textured, are being used to make a statement, especially when mixed with other materials.
+As designers have moved away from felt, they have instead been using textured yarns in a more simple structure, or unique weave effects to create a visual texture when woven.
 High contrast in yarn color can also create striking effects, such as using a white yarn in the weft against a black warp thread.

 From Kerry’s extensive experience working with metals, she sees a lot of powder coats used in contract furniture on items such as chair and table bases as well as other cylinder shapes.
 These solid satins or textured finishes have a way of “catching light in beautiful ways” and look gorgeous with textured fabrics.
 She is also very excited to see that manufacturers are getting close to developing a material that will mimic the look of anodized aluminum.
 The new technology will make it possible to have an anodized look, but in a material that can achieve color consistency, is scratch-resistant and is better for the environment.